 - Prepare bowls, one with chocolate and one with something crunchy, to roll the cake truffle in (ex. nuts, sprinkles, etc.)

-- Melt the chocolate in the microwave on a low power in 20 second bursts.
+- Melt the chocolate in the microwave on low power in 20-second bursts.
 (Always use low power and short bursts to avoid burning the chocolate.)